mffiedler/svt-case-doc/learn/amq.md

 TODO:

+* go-stomp is not working yet with JBoss AMQ 6.3.
 * Which version of JBoss AMQ is the testing target?
 7.2 vs 6.3
 * Msg model (e2e vs pub/sub) and Protocol (many are supported, openwire,stomp ...)?